mharen/mharen.github.io/_posts/2010/2010-11-09-arduino-day-9-simonish-game.md

 **Sarah said on 2010-11-09**

-Like. :)  I am very impressed that you used the term &quot;bokeh&quot; properly in a sentence!
+Like. :)  I am very impressed that you used the term "bokeh" properly in a sentence!
 And I think it is hilarious that you posted the stats of your photo :P